trumpfheller/trumpfheller.github.io/testing/bt_logs.md

 * search for a specific log and open it for further investigation
 * search in all logs for a specific error message (it even shows you how often a specific error occured).

+Alternatively you can pull the bugreport into wireshark, different name same game.

 ---

 ### 1. Bluetooth Stack Logs